cccbr/runningatower/content/docs/glossary/_index.md

 ## SMWG

 Stewardship and Management Work Group of the CCCBR.
 To support ringers, the owners of bells, and other interested parties in all matters relating to the care of bells, ringers.
 Further details on their **[webpages](https://cccbr.org.uk/about)**.

+## Tower Authority

+The legal term for this is “Controller of Premises”, it doesn’t matter who specifically, but this could be the PCC, Dean and Chapter, a charitable group, or an individual who is legally responsible for the building.
+Technically it is incumbent on the Controller of Premises to ensure all regulations are compiled with, but they should also support the ringers if things are not available.

 {{<hint info>}}
 **[Previous Chapter](../buildingateam)** - **[Next Chapter](../acks-and-sources/)**